Articles Β» Email Database Β» Grocery Store Email List in 2026: Find 206,095 Verified Supermarket Contacts

 Best Practices for Compliant Grocery Store Email Marketing

 Set up SPF, DKIM, and DMARC before you send a single email.
-Gmail required DMARC for bulk senders starting February 2024.
-Microsoft began rejecting non-compliant emails May 2025.
-By late 2026, universal enforcement is expected.
+Gmail required DMARC for bulk senders back in February 2024.
+Microsoft began rejecting non-compliant emails in May 2025.
+Enforcement is effectively universal now β€” if your domain isn't authenticated, you're already losing deliverability.
 The email authentication guide walks through the exact DNS config.

 Warm up your domain.
 Don't go from zero to 5,000 sends in a day.
 Start at 50–100, ramp over 2–3 weeks.
 Sudden volume spikes from new domains are one of the loudest spam signals in existence.

-One more thing that's weirdly common: people set up their SPF record but forget to include their email service provider in it.
-So their authenticated domain shows "pass" for direct sends but "fail" for emails routed through lemlist, Mailshake, or whatever tool they're using.
-Check that.
+Run list hygiene before every campaign.
+Remove dupes, validate syntax, use a verification service.
+And here's one that's weirdly common: people set up their SPF record but forget to include their email service provider in it β€” so authenticated for direct sends, "fail" for anything routed through lemlist or Mailshake.
 Test it with MXToolbox before your first campaign.
 Takes two minutes and saves you from wondering why 30% of your emails disappeared into the void.

 Common Mistakes That Kill Grocery Store Email Campaigns